spidernh/bad-apple/ms-paint-raster/README.md

-# MS Paint
+## Microsoft Paint (Raster)

-Plays Bad Apple!! in MS Paint using Python.
+Plays Bad Apple!! in Microsoft Paint using Python.

 Uses Pillow to grab a PNG of each frame, renders it to Paint, then saves a screenshot.
 This doesn't use an MP4 as it takes multiple days to render the full video.